JuchangKim/HireHub/README.md

 7. Enter ` http://localhost:3000` in your favorite browser (Chrome is recommended) or your `http://your IP address:3000` on your network

 8. Enjoy

 ## Authors

-7. Enter `http://localhost:3000` in your favorite browser (Chrome is recommended) or your `http://your IP address:3000` on your network

-8. Enjoy

-## Authors